 - whether you are constipated or have diarrhoea

-- whether bowel habit has changed recently
+- whether your bowel habit has changed recently

 - whether you have lost weight